Creating the Perfect Wedding Day Timeline

 Candid moments flow beautifully during this part – lots of connection, laughter, and light.

-These can be relaxed, well-paced and enjoyable – I’ll help manage them so they feel natural and don’t take over the flow of the afternoon.
-It’s a great idea to make a short list of group combinations before the day and nominate a guest (someone who knows the families) to help gather people.
-This keeps things smooth and means you can return to your drinks and guests without too much interruption.
+These can be relaxed, well-paced and enjoyable.
+I will help manage them so they feel natural and do not take over the afternoon.
+It is a good idea to make a short list of group combinations before the day and nominate a guest to help gather people – this keeps things smooth and means you can return to your drinks without too much interruption.

 15:45 – Portraits

 Near the end of the drinks reception is often a natural time to slip away for a short portrait session, while guests begin to make their way to be seated.
-This creates a moment of calm, with the venue grounds often beautifully quiet.
-It’s a lovely chance to pause, connect and soak it all in – and the light is usually soft and flattering.
+The venue grounds are often beautifully quiet.
+It is a lovely chance to pause, connect and soak it all in – and the light is usually soft and flattering.

 Whether you speak before or after dinner, these moments are full of emotion and storytelling.

-Once you’ve had your main course, there’s often a natural gap of around 30 minutes before service clears everyone’s plates – a perfect opportunity to step outside, breathe, and enjoy a peaceful moment together.
-As the light changes, it gives us a different atmosphere to capture – relaxed, reflective, and in tune with the pace of the day.
+Once you have had your main course, there is often a natural gap of around 30 minutes before service continues – a perfect opportunity to step outside, breathe, and enjoy a peaceful moment together.
+As the light changes, it gives a different atmosphere to capture: relaxed, reflective, and in tune with the pace of the day.

 19:45 – Optional golden hour portraits

-If the conditions are right, this can also be a chance to catch the golden hour light – see below.
+If the conditions are right, this can be a chance to catch the golden hour light.

 20:00 – First dance